-Since family dinner hour is centered around food, that is definitely something that should be considered You will need to decide, based on your own family's situation, how the food part of the family dinner will work.
-Of course a good home-cooked meal is ideal but eating together is the most important thing, so if KFC is what works best for you, then KFC it is.
-Once you form the habit you can start branching into the cooking part.
+Since Family Dinner Hour is centered around dinner, food is definitely something that should be considered.
+You will need to decide, based on your own family's situation, how the food part of the family dinner will work.
+A good home-cooked meal is ideal, but eating together is the most important thing, so if KFC is what works best for you, then KFC it is.
+Once you form the habit, you can start branching into the cooking part.

-Once you've committed to starting family dinner, it is that commitment whichwill help give you the strength and fortitude to keep going during those frustrating times when you start wondering if the whole thing is really worth the hassle.
+Once you've committed to starting Family Dinner Hour, it is that commitment which will give you the strength and fortitude to keep going during those frustrating times when you wonder if the whole thing is really worth the hassle.
 I promise it will get better.
 All new things take time to work.
-You may not see the results the first week, or even the first month, but you will see results and you will be pleasantly surprised when they come.
+You may not see the results the first week, or even the first month, but you will see results, and you will be pleasantly surprised when they come.